moff-station/moff-station-14/PERSONALITEMS.md

       - Try to always be _physically descriptive_ about the item.
    2. Descriptions should not be excessively long or a wall of text.
       - Try to make a very short, 1-2 sentence description of the item.
 Sometimes even one sentence about the item's appearance is good.
-      - Large descriptions of the item should be put under an `OuterDescription` component.
+      - Large descriptions of the item should be put under an `DetailExaminable` component.
 4. **Personal items cannot be illegal or cause security trouble.**
    - They cannot have any contraband status, like being restricted contraband or syndicate contraband.
      - The exception to this is job-related personal items, which can have contraband status if it is a job-related item that is normally contraband.